|

-James has inherited his father's knack for storytelling, although his richly
+James inherited his father's knack for storytelling, although his richly

 detailed vignettes of the depressed American wasteland recall Raymond Carver